 It is an ideal sweet for winter, especially for the festival of Uttarayan.
 This laddu provides with necessary heat in winter.
 You can also make it for any special occasion, for guests or just as a snack.

 People use jaggery, as well as sugar, to make Murmura Laddu.
 But making it with jaggery is a more healthy option than sugar, even though sugar will give more taste to it.

 One can also use flattened rice or Poha in place of puffed rice.
-It may need to reduce the amount of jaggery or increase the measure of flattened rice a bit more.
+It may need to reduce the amount of jaggery or increase flattened rice measure a bit more.

-The recipe for this is simple but keeping a check on the consistency/thickness of the jaggery is essential.
+The recipe for this is simple, but keeping a check on the jaggery’s consistency/thickness is essential.

 It should be of a softball consistency.
 If it becomes any harder, making ladoos will be difficult.
-And if its thinner, the laddu will come apart easily with a stringy syrup attached.
+And if its thinner, the laddu will come apart quickly with a stringy syrup attached.